 textures contains n names of texture objects to be deleted.
 After a texture object is deleted, it has no contents or dimensionality, and its name is again unused.
-If a texture that is currently bound to one of the targets TEXTURE_1D, TEXTURE_2D, TEXTURE_3D, or TEXTURE_CUBE_MAP is deleted, it is as though BindTexture had been executed with the same target and texture zero.
+If a texture that is currently bound to one of the targets TEXTURE_1D, TEXTURE_2D, TEXTURE_3D, TEXTURE_1D_ARRAY, TEXTURE_2D_ARRAY, or TEXTURE_CUBE_MAP is deleted, it is as though BindTexture had been executed with the same target and texture zero.
+Additionally, special care must be taken when deleting a texture if any of the images of the texture are attached to a framebuffer object.
+See section 4.4.2 for details.

 Unused names in textures are silently ignored, as is the value zero.

-'''

-void GenTextures( sizei n, uint textures);
+The command void GenTextures(sizei n, uint textures);

-'''